I am Rush Limbaugh, meeting and surpassing all audience expectations on a daily basis.

 Healthcare's the ring.

-They have wanted this, they are they are willing to lose seats to get this because this finally remakes the country into a socialist, whatever else you want to describe it, with their party ultimately in charge.
+They are willing to lose seats to get this because this finally remakes the country into a socialist, whatever else you want to describe it, with their party ultimately in charge.

 But I doubt that very many of us could understand willingly getting in a Japanese zero and flying it into the deck of an aircraft carrier.